-On a picture-perfect summer day spent strolling through a glorious street fair in New York City, my son spotted one of his favorite vendors — the crepe guy.
+On a picture-perfect summer day spent strolling through a glorious street fair, my son spotted one of his favourite vendors — the crepe guy.
 Within minutes, my husband and son were sitting on a park bench eating steaming Nutella-filled crepes topped with undulating ribbons of whipped cream while I sat beside them eating my string cheese with as much delight as I could muster.

 And I began to wonder: Am I approaching this the right way?